Community-Guardian/nnp-smart-roster-compose/docs/training-change-management.md

 ## Conclusion

-Successful implementation of the NNP Smart Roster System depends heavily on effective training and change management.
+Successful implementation of the Signox LogX System depends heavily on effective training and change management.
 This comprehensive approach ensures all stakeholders are prepared, capable, and motivated to use the new system effectively.

 ### Key Success Factors
 1. **Executive Sponsorship**: Strong leadership support and commitment